|what‑it‑does||skin-identical ingredient | moisturizer/humectant|

 An Ecocert-approved, natural preservative that counts as gentle and non-irritating to the skin.
 Usually, it comes to the formula as part of a preservative blend as it's not enough on its own.

 A glycerin and lauric acid derived multi-functional ingredient that works as a co-emulsifier (helps water and oil to mix together next to other emulsifiers), emollient (makes skin nice and smooth) and anti-microbial agent (preservative booster).
+It also has some thickening and refatting properties in cleansing formulas.

 It’s the - sodium form - cousin of the famous NMF, hyaluronic acid (HA).
 If HA does not tell you anything we have a super detailed, geeky explanation about it here.
 The TL; DR version of HA is that it's a huge polymer (big molecule from repeated subunits) found in the skin that acts as a sponge helping the skin to hold onto water, being plump and elastic.
 HA is famous for its crazy water holding capacity as it can bind up to 1000 times its own weight in water.